GDelevoye/SMSN/README.md

 ## Details

-Because the program relies on ***very precise*** versions of PacBio's tools, python 3.7 **MUST** be used and all the requirements listed in environment.yml ***must*** be respected carefully.
-The only easy way of not getting wrong is by using a virtual environment manager - e.g conda. **DO NOT** try to install smsn in an already existing environment, it would very probably fail.
-Use the above command lines instead
+Because the program relies on ***very precise*** versions of PacBio's tools:

+- python 3.7 **MUST** be used
+- The requirements listed in environment.yml must be respected carefully
+- The only easy way of not getting wrong is by using a virtual environment manager - e.g conda.
+- **DO NOT** try to install smsn in an already existing environment -- It would very probably fail.
+-- Create a new environment instead, like it is done in the installation command lines above

 ## In case of installation problems